 A recent literature has documented the persistence of cultural traits and norms over long periods of time (Voigtländer and Voth, 2012; Fernández, 2007; Giuliano, 2007; Algan and Cahuc, 2010; Alesina, Giuliano and Nunn, 2013).
 However, little is known about what factors might lead long-standing social norms to change, or even more so, to change quickly.
-In this paper, we argue that aggregators of private opinions in a society, such as elections, might lead to updates in individuals' perceptions of what people around them think, and thus induce fast changes in the social acceptability of holding and expressing certain opinions and in the likelihood that these opinions are publicly expressed.1
+In this paper, we argue that aggregators of private opinions in a society, such as elections, might lead to updates in individuals' perceptions of what people around them think, and thus induce fast changes in the social acceptability of holding and expressing certain opinions.
+This, in turn, might increase the likelihood that these opinions are publicly expressed and reduce the extent to which these expressions are negatively judged and sanctioned by others.1